jtheisen/moldinium/readme.md

 }
 ```

-Moldinium could then provide an implementation for `IMyInterfaceDbContext`
+Moldinium could then provide a baked implementation for `IMyInterfaceDbContext`
 simply by providing the correct arguments to the type parameters.
 The
 result should be good enough for EF, but I haven't tried.

+This does require some repetition of type names, obviously, but at least
+it's only one place per model that is ugly.

+Another option would be to write a wrapper around EF's `ModelBuilder`.
+This would be very specific to EF and may require maintenance when EF's
+`ModelBuilder` changes.

 TODO:

 - the calm sea
 - gifs
-- injection
-  - show report in discussion
 - my role as maintainer
+- nullability
 - caveats / maturity
   - factory arguments always non-nullable
   - the icky part of the bakery